What The Rectory Has To Offer

 Guests can venture out to explore locally and further afield, knowing that at the end of the day they can return to another restful evening at the Rectory

 Set in rural Norfolk, the eighteen acre estate offers lots of opportunities for walking and biking.
-You can also meet our resident animals including sheep, geese, chickens and a large pig called Doris!
+You can also meet our resident animals including sheep, two young lively piggies ( Tom & Barbara ), 6 French geese, Indian runner ducks and our chickens.
+We also have a beautiful lake, stocked with carp and other species.
+It’s a haven for wildlife of all kinds, and a great place to sit and relax

 The original Oxborough village church is situated within the grounds.
 The oldest parts of The Church of St Mary Magdalene date back to the year 946.
 Staggering to think that’s 120 years before the Battle of Hastings and the Norman conquest!